-Fig. 4 shows 200 hPa height fields for the same times as Figs. 2-3.
-A westward moving upper low comprised the dominant feature at this level during the period.
-At 0000 UTC 29 July (Fig. 4a), the upper low produced northerly flow into the center of the gyre, and southerly flow within the clouds east of the gyre.
-The low was northwest of the 500 hPa circulation, consistent using thermal wind reasoning with the temperature gradient at 500 hPa in Fig 3.
-The upper low was nearly coincident with 850 hPa vorticity maximum B. The track of TS Ken had to be more influenced by the deep circulation of the gyre than the shallower upper tropospheric trough.
-As a result, by 0000 UTC 31 July (Fig. 4c) TS Ken moved closer to the upper low as it moved around the gyre.
+Figure 4 shows 200-hPa height fields for the same times as in Figs. 2 and 3.
+A westward-moving upper low comprised the dominant feature at this level during the period.
+At 0000 UTC 29 July (Fig. 4a), the upper low produced northerly flow into the center of the gyre, along with southerly flow within the clouds east of the gyre.
+The low was northwest of the 500-hPa circulation, consistent with the use of thermal wind reasoning with the temperature gradient at 500 hPa in Fig. 3.
+The upper low was nearly coincident with 850-hPa vorticity maximum B. The track of TS Ken had to be more influenced by the deep circulation of the gyre than the shallower upper-tropospheric trough.
+As a result, by 0000 UTC 31 July (Fig. 4c), TS Ken moved closer to the upper low as it moved around the gyre.
 The proximity of the storm to the upper low is consistent (using thermal wind reasoning) with the strong temperature dipole at this time at 500 hPa (Fig. 3c).
-By 0000 UTC 1 August (Fig. 4d), the upper low had rotated around to northeast of TS Ken-Lola, following the path of the midlevel temperature dipole (Fig. 3d).
+By 0000 UTC 1 August (Fig. 4d), the upper low had rotated around to northeast of TS